Amortization writes off the cost of an intangible asset over its useful life, while depreciation tracks loss in value for tangible assets.

 Depreciation describes expensing a fixed asset over the span of its useful life.
 Physical assets include:

 As these assets operate and deteriorate over time, they experience a decline in value.
+It is often calculated using fixed asset management software.
 Accordingly, depreciation expenses are recognized as deductions for tax purposes.

 Amortization is always calculated using the straight-line method of depreciation.
 Depreciation, however, can be calculated using straight-line or accelerated methods.
 For tax purposes, your company can report higher expenses in the early years of an asset’s useful life.